Whole Genome Sequencing (WGS) Program

 FDA’s foods program has been utilizing whole genome sequencing since 2008.

-The CFSAN Genomics team is coordinating efforts by State and Federal public health officials to sequence pathogens collected from foodborne outbreaks, contaminated food products and environmental sources.
-The genome sequences are archived in an open-access genomic reference database called GenomeTrakr, that can be used to find the contamination sources of current and future outbreaks.
+The FDA Foods Whole Genome Sequencing Staff is coordinating efforts by public health officials to sequence pathogens collected from foodborne outbreaks, contaminated food products and environmental sources.
+The genome sequences are archived in an open-access genomic reference database called GenomeTrakr, that can be used: to find the contamination sources of current and future outbreaks; to better understand the environmental conditions associated with the contamination of agricultural products; and to help develop new rapid methods and culture independent tests.